DaveDangereux/davevim/README.md

 ## Completed

-- _pending_
+- 'jk' shortcut for Escape
+- nice table format for keymaps and options

 ## Sorted

-- 'jk' shortcut for Escape
+- keymap for reloading config
 - auto-install Packer and plugins on fresh installation

 ## Unsorted